neogeographica/singleplayer_scripts/README.md

 Right-click on a gamedir in your Quake directory and select "Open with Quake".
 * Common capitalization errors that break Linux play will be fixed.
 * If there are savegames, the gamedir will be activated in Quake and its most recent savegame loaded.
-* If no savegames, the gamedir will be activated in Quake and a best guess at its start map (or only map) will be loaded.
+* If no savegames, the gamedir will be activated in Quake and its start map (or only map) will be loaded.

 ## Optional ".quake" shortcuts for launching gamedirs